ktsopanakis/chaos/README.md

 //TODO: testing
 //TODO: manage authentication/authorization/permissions/login/logout
 //TODO: add directive for tables, and create ways of getting data from server
+//TODO: gridstack or gridster or somethign similar, that can save state on server, for better dashboards

 Also the project at the moment has no use for vagrant